Menu

 -- Laura Stigler

 P.S.
-We are currently in the planning stages of a program in which attorneys will be discussing the USDOL rule, how it can affect you and how you may be able to protect your business.
-Stay tuned.
+Please plan to attend IWOC's Special Meeting on Tuesday, April 16, when Employment Attorney Lori Goldstein will be discussing the USDOL rule, how it can affect you and how you may be able to protect your business.

 • 27 Feb 2024 3:29 PM | Laura Stigler (Administrator)